Fellowships

 IHR fellowships, awards, bursaries and prizes

-Early Career Research Fellows
+Early Career Research Fellowship

 Each year the Institute is home to over 20 Early Career Fellows.
 Early Career Research Fellowships range from 6 to 24 months in duration.
 They provide financial support for early career historians completing a PhD or undertaking post-doctoral research.